 Despite its name, comprehensive insurance doesn’t cover everything.
 It does pick up a few extra situations where liability and collision insurance don’t.
 Most banks will require you to add this option to your policy if your vehicle is leased or financed.

 Can I drop collision insurance to save money?

 Collision insurance is a smart option for most people.
 Because it covers damages to your vehicle when you’re in an accident, most banks will require this if your vehicle is leased or financed.
-There may be a point where it makes sense to drop collision insurance, however.
+However, there may be a point where it makes sense to drop collision insurance.
 Burkhart Insurance will help you decide whether this option is best for you by looking at the resale value of your vehicle, your driving record and what you’re paying for coverage.